OnTheLine/otl-pop-dot-density/README.md

 - ArcMap (I used v 10.2.2)
 - ArcGIS Online organizational account access (I used http://trincoll.maps.arcgis.com/home/content.html)

-Prepare historical population data (I used CT towns, 1900-2010, saved in XLS format, column headers cannot begin with numbers)
+Prepare historical population data (I used CT towns, 1900-2010 from CT Secretary of State, saved in XLS format, column headers cannot begin with numbers)

 Download shapefile to match population data (I used CT town boundaries, 2010 census, WGS84 projection, downloaded from UConn MAGIC).
 Note that sourceinfo mentions two towns that do not perfectly match this boundary: West Haven not established until 1921, and Deep River has no data in this file until 1970